cyberstalkers/cta-factor-evaluation/README.md

 The files are organized by:

-factor_selection.py: a module that contains functions of data cleaning, preprocessing, exploratory analysis, feature engineering, training & testing, backtesting, etc.
+*factor_selection.py*: a module that contains functions of data cleaning, preprocessing, exploratory analysis, feature engineering, training & testing, backtesting, etc.

-CTA factors evaluation for iron.ipynb: a jupyter notebook file to perform factor selection for iron.
+*CTA factors evaluation for iron.ipynb*: a jupyter notebook file to perform factor selection for iron.